Doppler Labs is working with Senator Elizabeth Warren to deregulate the hearing aid industry

 The bill so far has a lot of support from both sides of the aisle and from groups who hold a lot of weight in Washington like the AARP and the President’s Council of Advisors on Science and Technology.
 Those we’ve asked in the know say this piece of legislation will very likely pass.

-So what could that mean for Doppler’s Hear One?
+So what could that mean for Doppler’s Here One?
 It definitely could help the company open up a new market and Pitkow says he will continue advocating for hearing health accessibility while with the company.

 “Here One is just the beginning.
 And with the passage of the OTC hearing bill just around the corner, we’re on the precipice of major change for tech and for consumers.
 We owe it to everybody, and to the community who needs just a little more help hearing to provide better service, particularly in the way of putting people back in control of what they hear,” Pitkow told TechCrunch.